 Walton County Fla.—The Florida Department of Health in Walton County (DOH-Walton) today advised residents there has been an increase in mosquito-borne disease activity in areas of Walton County.

-Several sentinel chickens have tested positive for Eastern equine encephalitis virus infection.
+Several sentinel chickens have tested positive for West Nile virus infection.
 The risk of transmission to humans has increased.
 South Walton County Mosquito Control, North Walton Mosquito Control and (DOH-Walton) continue surveillance and prevention efforts.

 DOH-Walton reminds residents and visitors to avoid being bitten by mosquitoes and to take basic precautions to help limit exposure.

 To protect yourself from mosquitoes, you should remember to “Drain and Cover”: